 Accessible - Do not block access to the inverter's remote control and accessory ports.
 Also, allow enough room to access the AC and DC wiring connections, as they will need to be checked and tightened periodically.
-See Figure 9 & 10 for the MMS Series' inverter dimensions.
+See Figure 2-3 for the MMS-E Series' inverter dimensions.

-Mounting Orientation - To meet regulatory requirements, the MMS Series inverter/charger can only be mounted on a horizontal surface (shelf or table) or a vertical surface (wall or bulkhead) either rightside up or upside-down, as shown in Figure 8.
+Mounting orientation - The MMS-E Series inverter/charger should only be mounted on a horizontal surface (shelf or table) or a vertical surface (wall or bulkhead) either right-side up or up-side down, as shown in Figure 2-2.
+This is to prevent the inverter's vents from facing down.
 The inverter must be mounted on a non-combustible surface, and this surface and the mounting hardware must be capable of supporting at least twice the weight of the inverter.
-After determining your mounting position, use the base of the inverter's chassis as a template to mark your mounting screw locations.
-Remove the inverter and drill pilot holes into the mounting surface.
+After determining your mounting position, either use the base of the inverter's chassis as a template to mark your mounting screw locations, or refer to the physical dimensions as shown in Figure 2-3.
+Drill pilot holes into the mounting surface, and then mount the unit with the appropriate mounting hardware.